Get ad-free recipes! Join the PWWB Cooking Club

 • 23 green onions, finely sliced (approx. ¼ cup)

-• 1 ounce dried shiitake mushrooms, rehydrated in hot water for 10 minutes & finely diced (approx. 67 dried mushrooms, see Recipe Notes)
+• 1 ounce dried shiitake mushrooms, rehydrated in hot water for 10 minutes and finely diced (approx. 67 dried mushrooms, see Recipe Notes)

 • 4 ounces water chestnuts, finely diced (approx. ½ cup diced, see Recipe Notes)